rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ## 23. Circuit Breaker pattern in microservices
 In microservices, the Circuit Breaker pattern helps prevent cascading failures by detecting and reacting to service failures, switching to a fallback mechanism to maintain system stability and prevent overload.
-Here's a breakdown of the Circuit Breaker pattern in microservices: [1, 2, 3, 4] **Purpose:**
+Here's a breakdown of the Circuit Breaker pattern in microservices:
+**Purpose:**
 - **Prevent Cascading Failures:** When one microservice fails, it can cause a chain reaction of failures as other services depend on it.
 The Circuit Breaker pattern interrupts this chain by preventing further calls to the failing service.
 - **Improve Resilience:** By handling failures gracefully, the Circuit Breaker pattern makes the system more resilient to disruptions and outages.
-Minimize Impact on Users: When a service is unavailable, the Circuit Breaker pattern can provide a fallback response or error message to the user, preventing a complete system outage.
+Minimize Impact on Users: When a service is unavailable, the Circuit Breaker pattern can provide a fallback response or error message to the user, preventing a complete system outage
 **How it Works:**
-* **States:** The Circuit Breaker pattern operates in three states:
+  **States:** The Circuit Breaker pattern operates in three states:
-  ** **Closed:** The service is healthy, and calls are allowed to pass through.
+  **Closed:** The service is healthy, and calls are allowed to pass through.
-  ** **Open:** The service is failing, and calls are rejected, and a fallback mechanism is used.
+  **Open:** The service is failing, and calls are rejected, and a fallback mechanism is used.
-  ** **Half-Open:** After a timeout period, the Circuit Breaker allows a limited number of test calls to determine if the service has recovered.
+  **Half-Open:** After a timeout period, the Circuit Breaker allows a limited number of test calls to determine if the service has recovered.
 **Monitoring:**
 The Circuit Breaker monitors the calls to a remote service.
 - **Threshold:** If the number of failures exceeds a predefined threshold within a specified time period, the Circuit Breaker "opens".